dtriska/Secure-Client-Server-Chat-Application/README.md

 2. Navigate to the directory containing the project files.
 3. Run the server script.
 4. Run the client script on each client's machine.
+5. Have the first client generate a key
+6. Client then shares key securley to all other clients
-5. Connect to the server using the provided IP address and port number.
+7. Connect to the server using the provided IP address and port number.
+8. Enter the Fernet key for encryption when prompted.
-6. Start sending and receiving messages securely.
+9. Start sending and receiving messages securely.